Note: these steps are for Tiller powered Google Sheets only, but a similar workflow could be used for Excel.

 - Right click and choose copy.

-6. Open the Tiller spreadsheet and turn off the filter
+6. (Optional) Open the Tiller spreadsheet and turn off the filter

-- Navigate to the destination spreadsheet from your Tiller Dashboard and open it.
+- Navigate to the destination spreadsheet from your Tiller Console and open it.

 - Select all the data in the transaction sheet using the square in the upper left of the sheet.